 An additional reactance would in general be objectional, in lowering the power factor of the motor.
 The motor, however, contains a reactance: its field circuit, which has to be excited, can be used as reactance for the armature circuit.
 That is, by connecting the field coils into the armature circuit, or in other words, using secondary excitation, the transformer flux of the motor is given the lead ahead of quadrature position with the main field, which is required to act as reversing field.
+However, hereby the power factor of the motor is somewhat lowered.

-In this manner, it is possible in the alternating current commutator motor, to get at all speeds from synchronism upwards, the same perfect commutation as in a direct current motor with commutating poles, by varying the distribution of supply voltage between compensating winding and armature, and exciting the field in series with the armature circuit; that is, in the series repulsion motor B of the preceding table.
+In this manner, it is possible in the alternating-current commutator motor, to get at all speeds from synchronism upwards, the same perfect commutation as in a direct-current motor with commutating poles, by varying the distribution of supply voltage between compensating winding and armature, and exciting the field in series with the armature circuit; that is, in the series repulsion motor B of the preceding table.
 Obviously, this distribution of voltage would for all practical purposes be carried out sufficiently by using a number of steps, as shown diagrammatically by the arrangement in Fig. 46: